-The Human and Ecological Risk Division (HERD) provides DTSC program staff with world-class technical assistance and training on toxicity of chemicals and the health risks of chemicals to human and ecological receptors.
+The Human and Ecological Risk Office (HERO) provides DTSC program staff with world-class technical assistance and training on toxicity of chemicals and the health risks of chemicals to human and ecological receptors.
 HERO staff also deliver research presentations on human health risk assessments and ecological health risk assessments at local, national and international professional society conferences.

 Human health risk assessment involves examining issues related to specific contaminants, including environmental fate and transport, determining if sampling is sufficient to characterize contaminants and assessing the exposure of human receptors.
 In addition, the toxicity parameters of contaminants are evaluated to make sure that the latest scientific knowledge is used in evaluating potential toxicity.
 These evaluations are based on sound scientific knowledge and fact, and comply with Department and U.S. EPA risk assessment guidance, and policy.
-At sites involving remedial action, risk assessment is used to determine the nature and extent of remedial activities, such as establishing preliminary cleanup goals and ensuring that contaminants remaining do not pose a risk to human health.
+At sites involving remedial action, the risk assessment is used to determine the nature and extent of remedial activities, such as establishing preliminary cleanup goals and ensuring that contaminants remaining do not pose a risk to human health.

 Ecological Risk Assessment considers the potential adverse effects of chemicals on the biological communities.
 There are more species native to California than any other area in North America of equal size.
 Among animals as a whole (including insects and other invertebrates), at least 50 percent of the species and sub-species are found only in California.
-DTSC is the designated co-trustee for natural resources, along with the California Department of Fish and Game, under the Comprehensive Environmental Resource Protection Act (Superfund).
+DTSC is the designated co-trustee for natural resources, along with the California Department of Fish and Wildlife, under the Comprehensive Environmental Response, Compensation and Liability Act (Superfund).

-DTSC and HERD operate in cooperation with other regulatory agencies and trustees to advise, review and approve investigations regarding natural resources.
-HERD eco-toxicologists focus on the protection of numerous habitats, from wetlands and coastal areas to the high desert HERD's objective is to protect the state's ecological resources by promoting well-designed and well-executed ecological risk assessments.
-HERD eco-toxicologists have been at the forefront, first by issuing "Guidance for Ecological Risk Assessment at Hazardous Waste Sites and Permitted Facilities (1996) and second by continual updates to guidance in the form of "EcoNOTEs".
+DTSC and HERO operate in cooperation with other regulatory agencies and trustees to advise, review and approve investigations regarding natural resources.
+HERO eco-toxicologists focus on the protection of numerous habitats, from wetlands and coastal areas to the high desert HERO's objective is to protect the state's ecological resources by promoting well-designed and well-executed ecological risk assessments.
+HERO eco-toxicologists have been at the forefront, first by issuing "Guidance for Ecological Risk Assessment at Hazardous Waste Sites and Permitted Facilities (1996) and second by continual updates to guidance in the form of "EcoNOTEs".

-The Federal Facilities Section of HERD works closely with the department's Office of Military Facilities to oversee toxicology and risk assessment at current and former defense facilities in California.
+The Federal Facilities Section of HERO works closely with the department's Office of Military Facilities to oversee toxicology and risk assessment at current and former defense facilities in California.
 Each base may have several hundred individual toxic waste release sites, often with a complex mixture of toxic chemicals in soil and groundwater.
 These sites also present a multifaceted regulatory environment involving State, Federal and local re-use agencies.
-HERD toxicologists play a key role, translating between the different risk assessment, risk management and regulatory cultures.
-HERD's eco-toxicologists are important players in military cleanups since the bases contain large areas of open habitat; much of it in fragile coastal or desert environments.
+HERO toxicologists play a key role, translating between the different risk assessment, risk management and regulatory cultures.
+HERO's eco-toxicologists are also important players in military cleanups since the bases contain large areas of open habitat; much of it in fragile coastal or desert environments.